Lumiwealth/lumibot/README.md

 README
 -------

+This library is covered by the MIT license for open sourced software which can be found here: https://github.com/Lumiwealth/lumibot/blob/master/LICENSE

 # Quickstart

 Currently only alpaca is available as a brokerage service.
 This quickstart is about using Alpaca services.